bowenfan96/epanet-genetic-algorithm/README.md

-# epanet-genetic-algorithm
+# Constrained optimization of water pipeline diameters using genetic algorithm and EPANET
-A work-in-progress genetic algorithm for the constrained optimization of pipe diameters in a water distribution network
+A work-in-progress program for the constrained optimization of pipe diameters in a water distribution network.